Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Distribution superalgebras and double centralizers

 We define a map from $J$ to $K$ by

 which is bijective.
-There is a well-known explicit description of the centralizer of any nilpotent element in a general linear Lie algebra associated to a pyramid (see \cite[Lemma 7.3]{BK0} and \cite[IV.1.6]{SS}).
-The same description is still true for our regular nilpotent $e\in \gl(m|n)$ associated to $\Xi$ by the same discussion as in \cite[Lemma 4.2]{BBG}.
+There is a well-known explicit description of the centralizer of any nilpotent element in a general linear Lie algebra associated with a pyramid (see \cite[Lemma 7.3]{BK0} and \cite[IV.1.6]{SS}).
+By the same discussion as in \cite[Lemma 4.2]{BBG}, the same description is still true for our principal nilpotent $e\in \gl(m|n)$ associated with $\Xi$.

 \begin{lemma} For $(i,j,r)\in K$, set

 Then $\{e_{i,j,r}\mid (i,j,r) \in K\}$ constitute a basis of $\ggg_e$, and all of them are $\bbz_2$-homogeneous.

 Alternatively, for $(i,j)\in J$ we set